WildEyeConservation/TrapTagger/README.md

 To create a server for your instance of TrapTagger, navigate to EC2 on the AWS web console and do the following:

 - Launch a new instance by clicking on the appropriate button on the home page
+- Give your instance a name
+- Optionally add informational tags (but this is not necessary)
 - Next you must select an AMI image
     - Any operating system will work if you are comfortable working with it, but an Ubuntu 20.04 AMI is recommended if you are following these instructions
     - Simply scroll down the quick start options and take the first Ubuntu 20.04 AMI